 |Disable Function Keys||Selected function keys will be disabled.|

 This section enables you to build your own Start Menu.
-Once enabled, the original Start Menu will remain hidden, untouched.
+Once your custom Start Menu is in place, the original Start Menu will remain hidden, preserved.

 To enable the custom Start Menu, add applications or commands.
 Remove them to disable it.
 You may need to log off after making changes to the custom Start Menu.